 Willow the Cat

 It all started with a dog, believe it or not.
 There was a beautiful yellow lab and German shepherd mix at the animal shelter near where I was going to college.
 His name was Roy.
 I got so excited.
 I even contacted someone about purchasing a crate.
 Then I called my dad to share my good news and brilliant plan.
-I could hear his dismay on the end of the phone. “ Are you sure that’s a good idea?” he asked with exasperation he reminded me that I lived in a small apartment with three other people and it would be cramped.
-He then asked the consequential question “ Does it have to be a dog?”.
+I could hear his dismay at the end of the phone. “ Are you sure that’s a good idea?” he asked with exasperation.
+He reminded me that I lived in a small apartment with three other people, and it would be cramped.
+He then asked the consequential question, “ Does it have to be a dog?”
 I then remembered that the shelter had pulled two Siamese mix kittens from animal control.
 The first had already been adopted.
-I had never owned a cat before but my dad had told stories about growing up with a Siamese mix named Babe.
+I had never owned a cat before, but my dad had told stories about growing up with a Siamese mix named Babe.
 I’d heard how he and Babe had played chase around the house and had a very close relationship up until they had to put her down.
 She had hopped into my grandpa’s car, only to be discovered when she started meowing.
 This was the kind of cat I wanted.
-There was of course no way to know what kind of personality the cat would develop but I knew she was affectionate because I’d been petting her in the cat room and she always seemed at ease.
-I bought a litter box, and a food/water dish combo, and headed off to collect the furry bundle of joy.
+There was, of course, no way to know what kind of personality the cat would develop, but I knew she was affectionate because I’d been petting her in the cat room, and she always seemed at ease.
+I bought a litter box and a food/water dish combo, then headed off to collect the furry bundle of joy.

-I’ll always remember when the shelter employee went to go get her, she was lounging on part of the cat walkway getting ready to take a nap.
+I’ll always remember when the shelter employee went to get her; she was lounging on part of the catwalkway, getting ready to take a nap.
 She looked confused as she was lifted into the cardboard carrier.
 She cried the whole way back to the apartment.
-I should probably give her a name at this point in the story.
-At the shelter her name was Flower.
+I should probably give her a name in the story by now.
+At the shelter, her name was Flower.
 When she left the shelter, I named her Willow.
 Once we were inside the apartment, I took her out of the carrier.
 She looked confused.
-I would’ve been confused if I was her as well.
+I would’ve been confused if I were her as well.
 My roommates and I showed her where her litter box, food, and water were.
-By the end of the day, she was walking around the apartment with confidence that would indicate she owned the place.
-I got her my junior year of college and Willow remained an important part of my life throughout the rest of college and beyond.
-She would curl up on my back and fall asleep when she was a kitten and it was one of the best feelings in the world.
-She would run to greet me at the front door when I would return from class.
-It wasn’t always perfect though.
+By the end of the day, she was walking around the apartment with the confidence that suggested she owned the place.
+I got her during my junior year of college, and Willow remained an important part of my life throughout the rest of college and beyond.
+She would curl up on my back and fall asleep when she was a kitten, and it was one of the best feelings in the world.
+She would run to greet me at the front door when I returned from class.
+It wasn’t always perfect, though.
 She had a bad habit of running out the door and either hiding in the bushes or climbing trees.
 She also loved rolling in the dirt outside the front door.
 This led to her getting fleas and a bath she did not want.
 After that experience, I put her on a flea preventative.

 Leave a comment